KristianLyng/varnishfoo/chapter-3.rst

 The last alternative is ``persistent``.
 This is by far the most complex alternative, and is meant to provide a persistent storage of cache between restarts.
-It doesn't make a guarantee that all of the content is there, though.
+It doesn't make a guarantee that all of the content is there, though, only that the majority is there and that what's there is intact.

 As of Varnish 4.1, both ``persistent`` and ``file`` are deprecated.
 Persistent is deprecated because it is very complex and has not received near enough testing and feedback to be regarded as production quality.
 It is used by several large Varnish installations, but use at your own risk.
 For ``file``, the deprecation is less severe.
-The ``malloc`` alternative is simply better for most of us.
+The ``malloc`` alternative is simply better for most use cases, and maintaining two different methods with similar properties was deemed unnecessary.
+Unlike ``persistent``, ``file`` is considered quite stable, just sub-optimal.

 If you do end up using ``-s malloc``, the next question is usually "how large should the cache be?".
 There is no easy answer to this, but as a